 Decree Law No 75/2017 on commercial pledges also allows for appropriation, provided that the pledgee has the obligation to repay the pledgor the difference between the value of the appropriated asset and the secured amount owed.
 Finally, assignment of receivables only requires a notification to the debtor/client of the borrower or guarantor to make payments directly to the secured parties.

-Borrowers or guarantors usually grant irrevocable powers of attorney in favour of the security agent for it to have the necessary powers to create additional security over the new asset or to enforce security and sell the assets upon the occurrence of an event of default.
+Borrowers or guarantors usually grant irrevocable powers of attorney in favour of the security agent to create additional security over the new asset or to enforce security and sell the assets upon the occurrence of an event of default.